bretcope/neo4j-js/README.md

 ## Current Status

+> Note: This library is in the early stages of development, is incomplete, and not by any means guaranteed to be stable.
+If you have input, or are interested in contributing to development or testing, please contact me! [https://github.com/bretcope](https://github.com/bretcope)

 A comprehensive checklist of which API methods have and have not been implemented so far is available in the [Rest.md](docs/REST.md) file.

 All of the methods have only been tested on neo4j 1.8.2 so far.
 Backwards compatibility characteristics are unknown.